SmithB/parallel_boss/README.md

 # pboss
 Utility for dispatching jobs across a set of hosts

+## To install:
+--Clone the repository, then cd to the repository directory on your home machine

+-- install the script with either:
+\>\> python setup.py develop
+or
+\>\> python setup.py install
+If you want to run the script from multiple environments, this will need to be done for each environment separately

 ## To use:
 --Make a file containing a list of commands to run, one per line.
 It can be called anything, but queue.txt is a reasonable choice.